lunarway/release-manager/README.md

 ### Release
 The release flow, is a more liberal release process.
 There is no conventions in how artifacts move between environments.
 This makes it suitable for releasing `hotfix`-branches to production or `feature`-branches to a specific environment for testing before merging into `master`.

-The release flow currently consist of two approaches, either the release of the lastest build on a given branch, or a specific artifact id.
+The release flow currently consist of two approaches, either the release of the lastest artifact from a given branch, or a specific artifact id.

 Example of a release of a feature branch to the `dev` environment: